 - A green background means that the system will be bootable.
 No user action is required. - A yellow background means that you need to perform additional steps to make the system bootable.
-These steps are not possible on some machines.
+These steps are not possible on some machines. - A red background means that the system will not be able to boot due to BIOS and UEFI platform limitations.

+Original system Target hardware

+BIOS BIOS UEFI UEFI

+Disk: MBR Disk: GPT Disk: MBR Disk: GPT

-Original system Target hardware BIOS Disk: MBB BIOS UEFI Dick: MBB UEFI BIOS OS: convertible BIOS OS: non- convertible Disk: MBR Disk: GPT Solution Recover the operating system to an MBR disk or to an uninitialized disk.
-Disk: MBR The target machine must support BIOS.
+BIOS OS: convertible Solution Recover the operating system to an MBR disk or to an uninitialized disk.
+The target machine must support BIOS.
 Additional steps 1.
-Before recovery, turn off the UEFI mode in BIOS 2.
-Perform the recovery under the bootable media. or After recovery, turn off the UEFI mode in BIOS.
-Disk: GPT The convertible OS will be automatically converted to support UEFI booting.
-Solution Recover the operating system to an MBR disk or to an uninitialized disk.
-UEFI OS: convertible The convertible OS will be automatically converted to support BIOS booting.
-The target machine must support UEFI.
-Additional steps 1.
-Before recovery, turn on the UEFI Solution Recover the operating system to a GPT disk or to an uninitialized disk.
+Before recovery, turn off the UEFI The convertible OS will be automatically converted to support UEFI booting.